ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 ## Questions

-- Difference between Statistical Modeling and Machine Learning
+**1. Difference between Statistical Modeling and Machine Learning**
 ---

-- **What is selection Bias?**
+**2. What is selection Bias?**

-  - Selection Bias is a clinical trials is a result of the sample group not representing the entire target population.
+Selection Bias is a clinical trials is a result of the sample group not representing the entire target population.
 ---
 - **Probability vs Likelihood** [(here)](https://medium.com/swlh/probability-vs-likelihood-cdac534bf523)
   - Probability is used to finding the chance of occurrence of a particular situation, whereas Likelihood is used to generally maximizing the chances of a particular situation to occur.